 Do you know that feeling?
 I hope 🤞 you don't experience that too often.
 But that's what I felt the other day when I had to look into an older code base that I worked with a while ago.
 These are the distinctive characteristics of a code base that wasn't looked after enough.
 A code base where refactorings did not happen consistently.
 Where technical debt was piled sky high and where things were just left how they always were.
 Because the cost of cleaning up was thought to be too high.

-This is what happens if a team doesn’t have a policy they consistently follow.
-Every team needs that policy and its name is something like this: “Clean up your own mess and clean up anybody else’s.
-And avoid making a mess in the first place.”
-Admittedly that’s a bit clunky. 😂 But still.
+This is what happens, if a team doesn't have a policy they consistently follow.
+Every team needs that policy and it's name is something like this: "Clean up your own mess and clean up anybody else's.
+And avoid making a mess in the first place."
+Admittedly that's a bit clunky. 😂 But still.
 You have to make regular refactorings.
-Usually, the best point in time is, when you reached a new understanding of the business case that you are replicating in your software.
-When you are writing code you have certain knowledge about the thing you are building.
+Usually the best point in time is, when you reached a new understanding of the business case that you are replicating in your software.
+When you are writing code you have a certain knowledge about the thing your are building.
 And this knowledge evolves and grows over time.
-It’s common to look back at the code and notice that the application has outgrown the old code.
+It's common to look back at code and notice that the application has outgrown the old code.

 EmailAddress model and set things up in a way, that a